 A 2008 graduate, Schueler was a defensive back for the Dutch.
 The two-time letterwinner received the Mel VerMeer Loyalty Award and the P.H.
 Kuyper Award in 2007.
 A Granger native, Schueler was also a two-year letterwinner for the men's track and field squad, competing in the triple jump and javelin throw.

 Schueler is an admission representative and is in his fifth season as a volunteer men's and women's track and field coach.

 Phone: (641) 628-7606

-Drew Sikkink is in his sixth season as an assistant football coach at Central.
+Drew Sikkink is in his seventh season as an assistant football coach at Central.

 An Urbandale native, Sikkink is a 2006 Central graduate and played offensive line for the Dutch, receiving the P.H.
 Kuyper Award in 2005.
 He was a recruiting intern in the spring of 2006.
 Sikkink also serves as a residence hall director.